The 100 Best Christian Books Ever Written

 ~ Erasmus

 People often ask me what books I recommend reading.
-In response, I’ve compiled three main lists.
+In response, I’ve compiled two main lists.

 My 100 Best Christian Books Ever Written list.

-My 100 Best Christian Academic Works and Commentaries list.
+My 100 Best Christian Academic Works & Commentaries list.

 If you are building a spiritual library, I recommend that you begin with these titles.